Slovenia national football team: Decline (2003–2007)

-First World Cup victory (2008–2011)
+2010 World Cup campaign (2008–2011)

 For the 2010 FIFA World Cup qualifiers, Slovenia were drawn into a group with the Czech Republic, Poland, Northern Ireland, Slovakia and San Marino.
-In its opening match, Slovenia held Poland to a 1–1 draw in Wrocław, before winning two consecutive home games against Slovakia and Northern Ireland, respectively.
-Slovenia then won only one point in the two games against the Czech Republic and lost away to Northern Ireland, and thus fell to fifth place in the group.
+In its opening match, Slovenia held Poland to a 1–1 draw in Wrocław, before winning two consecutive home games against Slovakia and Northern Ireland.
+Slovenia then won only one point in two games against the Czech Republic and lost away to Northern Ireland, and thus fell to fifth place in the group.
 However, the team greatly improved its form and won the last four games without conceding a single goal.
-As runners-up, Slovenia qualified for the playoffs, where they were drawn against Russia.
+As runners-up, Slovenia qualified for the play-offs, where they were drawn against Russia.
 The first leg was played in Moscow.
-The match ended in a 2–1 win for the home side, with Nejc Pečnik scoring a crucial away goal for Slovenia late in the game.
-In the second leg, held in Maribor, Slovenia defeated Russia 1–0 with a goal by Zlatko Dedić, advancing to the main tournament with an aggregate score of 2–2 due to the away goals rule.
+The match ended in a 2–1 win for the home side, and in the second leg, held in Maribor, Slovenia defeated Russia 1–0 with a goal by Zlatko Dedić.
+Slovenia advanced to the finals due to the away goals rule.
 The top scorer of the national team during the qualifying campaign was Milivoje Novaković with five goals.

-At the 2010 FIFA World Cup, Slovenia played in Group C alongside England, Algeria and the United States.
-In the opening game against Algeria, Slovenia achieved its first ever victory at the World Cup after Robert Koren scored the only goal in the match for a 1–0 victory.
-In their second game against the United States, Slovenia were leading 2–0 at half-time with goals from Valter Birsa and Zlatan Ljubijankić, however, Landon Donovan and Michael Bradley scored in the second half for the United States for the final score of 2–2.
+At the World Cup, Slovenia played in Group C alongside England, Algeria and the United States.
+In the opening game against Algeria, Slovenia achieved its first ever World Cup win after Robert Koren scored the only goal in the match.
+In their second game against the United States, Slovenia were leading 2–0 at half-time with goals from Valter Birsa and Zlatan Ljubijankić, however, Landon Donovan and Michael Bradley scored in the second half for the United States.
 In their last match of the group stage, Slovenia lost to England 1–0 with a goal by Jermain Defoe.
-The United States defeated Algeria with a goal scored in the last moments of the match, thus eliminating Slovenia from the tournament.
+As the United States defeated Algeria with a late goal, Slovenia dropped to third place and were eliminated from the tournament.

 After the 2010 World Cup, Slovenia achieved their highest ever position in the FIFA World Rankings, as the team was ranked 15th in October 2010.
 However, Slovenia started the UEFA Euro 2012 qualifiers with an unexpected home defeat against Northern Ireland.
-Two defeats against Italy and another unexpected home defeat, this time against Estonia, meant that Slovenia finished only in fourth place in the group, behind Italy, Estonia and Serbia.
+Two defeats against Italy and a home defeat against Estonia meant that Slovenia finished only in fourth place in the group, behind Italy, Estonia and Serbia.